achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

-together with a `display` function which is injecting the derived representation into the DOM.
+It contains a `display` function which is injecting the derived representation into the DOM.